ShamanicProgramming/panorama-webservice/README.txt

 	Not yet implemented.

+/all

+	Returns JSON for all the panoramas in the database.

 /edit

 	Shows a list of all panoramas or if onlyNotChecked=true then a list of all unchecked panos.
 The 'Edit' button on each pano will open the checking tool for that pano.
 Use 'Replace' or 'Remove' buttons.
 Replaced panos will become 'checked'.